TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Grant-B1DHCPConfigProfile.md

 # Grant-B1DHCPConfigProfile

 ## SYNOPSIS
-Applies a DHCP Config Profile to one or most BloxOneDDI Hosts
+Applies a DHCP Config Profile to one or most NIOS-X Hosts

 ## SYNTAX